LensPlaysGames/markdown2tex/README.md

 # Conversion

 ## What is a Valid Markdown File to this Parser?
+For a (more) comprehensive outline of the markdown features supported by this converter, see the "Capabilities" chapter.

 A `#` at the beginning of a line indicates that a new chapter is started.

 Any subsequent `##` will be sections of the most recently decalred chapter.